 Why do you need to take care of it?

 If you’re frequently tired, work less productively, make mistakes, have lapses in judgment or wakefulness, or feel unable to enjoy or fully participate in life’s activities, don’t just push through.
-If you’ve been exhausted for a long time, it’s going to feel normal to you, but poor sleep and resulting excessive sleepiness can have drastic, long-term effects on your health, for example, reduced sleep is tied to cardiovascular problems and weight gain, depression, etc.
+It may seem normal to you if you’re used to feeling exhausted, but poor sleep and the resulting sleep deprivation can have drastic, long-term effects on your health, for example, reduced sleep is tied to cardiovascular problems and weight gain, depression, etc.

 Not only that, once you lead your day overtired, you place yourself in danger, since motorcar accidents and other dangerous errors are often caused by sleepiness.
 If you’re feeling the symptom of excessive sleepiness, visit your doctor so that the two of you will be able to take a better look at your sleep habits and take steps to enhance your health, and ultimately get you on the road to sleeping peacefully on your mattress and feeling better.